romanman/romanman.github.io/source/_posts/2015-07-05-Ethereum-Trie.markdown

 {% img center /images/posts/diagram-3.jpg Trie Headline %}

 In previous diagrams we used arrows to point out a node reference by another node, but in the data world, no arrows exist.
 So how is the reference actually implemented?
-Simply by saving the hash of the next node, in our case using sha3() function.
+Simply by saving the hash of the next node, in our case using `sha3()` function.
 That way, the most important goal of reflecting a change in data of each node, is achieved.
 Each change to a node will be reflected in the hash of that node, hence reflecting in the parent, and also his parent, and so on up to the root_node.
-That’s why sha3(root_node) is the absolute fingerprint of the full structure.
+That’s why `sha3(root_node)` is the absolute fingerprint of the full structure.

 **Summary:**  Obviously the Trie structure as it is fully implemented holds more nuances and improvements.
 But once one understands the 3 principles that I have visualised here, it should be really easy to complete the picture by studying the actual code.

 For futher investigation of the wonders of Trie , you can use our repository test cases, one I inserted especially for this post:

 look for `testSample_1` on  http://tinyurl.com/ljnuvnj

+{% codeblock Code example lang:java http://www.google.com %}
+    @Test // update the trie with blog key/val
+          // each time dump the entire trie public void testSample_1() {

+        TrieImpl trie = new TrieImpl(mockDb);

+        trie.update("dog", "puppy");
+        String dmp = trie.getTrieDump();
+        System.out.println(dmp);
+        System.out.println();
+        Assert.assertEquals("ed6e08740e4a267eca9d4740f71f573e9aabbcc739b16a2fa6c1baed5ec21278", Hex.toHexString(trie.getRootHash()));

+        trie.update("do", "verb");
+        dmp = trie.getTrieDump();
+        System.out.println(dmp);
+        System.out.println();
+        Assert.assertEquals("779db3986dd4f38416bfde49750ef7b13c6ecb3e2221620bcad9267e94604d36", Hex.toHexString(trie.getRootHash()));

+        trie.update("doggiestan", "aeswome_place");
+        dmp = trie.getTrieDump();
+        System.out.println(dmp);
+        System.out.println();
+        Assert.assertEquals("8bd5544747b4c44d1274aa99a6293065fe319b3230e800203317e4c75a770099", Hex.toHexString(trie.getRootHash()));
+    }
+{% endcodeblock %}

 Any questions or comments are welcome.